-Number non-green dot roads with gates/barriers/signs installed or roads decommissioned

-Indicator Rationale: This indicator is related to both resource impacts and visitor experiences.
-As recreation users leave designated roads, wildlife is impactes, vegetation and soil loss can occur, deep ruts can form, and some user created roads trespass on private land.
+Number non-green dot roads with gates/barriers/signs installed or roads decommissioned occur, deep ruts can form, and some user created roads trespass on private land.
 Recreationists may be leaving designated roads for a variety of reasons such as wanting to reach a destination off of the designated roads, they may not know what is designated or undesignated, or avoid undesirable road conditions.
 Issues of concern related to this indicator include natural resource impacts such as those described above, trespassing, and recreationist safety.